frabjous/open-guide-typesetting-framework/doc/configuration.md

 It may be best to read and make use of this documentation after completing the [installation instructions](https://github.com/frabjous/open-guide-typesetting-framework/blob/main/doc/installation.md) for the framework.

-## Projects, Project Directories and Settings File
+## Projects, Project Directories, and Settings Files

-Each site installation of the typesetting framework must host one or more "projects".
+Each installation site of the typesetting framework must host one or more "projects".
 A "project" could be a journal, or an anthology, an online guide, or similar.
-Each login account and typesetting assignment will be attached to project.
-A first or additional project can be created by running the `newproject.php` script in the `php` subdirectory of the cloned git repo from the command line.
+Each login account and typesetting assignment will be attached to a project.
+A first (or additional) project can be created by running the `newproject.php` script in the `php` subdirectory of the cloned git repo from the command line.

 ```sh
 php php/newproject.php